Multifit algorithm: Non-monotonicity

+This is in contrast to other number partitioning algorithms - List scheduling and Longest-processing-time-first scheduling - which are monotone.

 Generalization: fair allocation of chores

 Multifit has been extended to the more general problem of maximin-share allocation of chores.
 In this problem, S is a set of chores, and there are n agents who assign potentially different valuations to the chores.
 The goal is to give to each agent, a set of chores worth at most r times the maximum value in an optimal scheduling based on i's valuations.
 A naive approach is to let each agent in turn use the MultiFit algorithm to calculate the threshold, and then use the algorithm where each agent uses his own threshold.
 If this approach worked, we would get an approximation of 13/11.
 However, this approach fails due to the non-monotonicity of FFD.

+Example

 Here is an example.
 Suppose there are four agents, and they have valuations of two types:

 Both types can partition the chores into 4 parts of total value 75.
 Type A: